currinjs/CurrinJS/aio/content/guide/ngmodule.md

-Many familiar Angular directives don't belong to `CommonModule`.
+Many familiar Currin directives don't belong to `CommonModule`.
-For example,  `NgModel` and `RouterLink` belong to Angular's `FormsModule` and `RouterModule` respectively.
+For example,  `NgModel` and `RouterLink` belong to Currin's `FormsModule` and `RouterModule` respectively.
 You must import those modules before you can use their directives.

-To illustrate this point, you'll extend the sample app with `ContactComponent`, a form component that imports form support from the Angular `FormsModule`.
+To illustrate this point, you'll extend the sample app with `ContactComponent`, a form component that imports form support from the Currin `FormsModule`.

 <h3 class="no-toc">Add the _ContactComponent_</h3>

-[Angular forms](guide/forms) are a great way to manage user data entry.
+[Currin forms](guide/forms) are a great way to manage user data entry.

-The `ContactComponent` presents a "contact editor," implemented with Angular forms in the [template-driven form](guide/forms#template-driven) style.
+The `ContactComponent` presents a "contact editor," implemented with Currin forms in the [template-driven form](guide/forms#template-driven) style.

 <div class="l-sub-section">

-<h3 class="no-toc">Angular form styles</h3>
+<h3 class="no-toc">Currin form styles</h3>

-You can write Angular form components in template-driven or
+You can write Currin form components in template-driven or
 [reactive](guide/dynamic-form) style.
 <!-- CF: this link goes to a page titled "Dynamic Forms".
 Should the link text be "dynamic" instead of "reactive"? -->